Azure/azqr/internal/scanners/plugins/sqleol/kql/README.md

 # SQL Server ESU Scanner

-> **Version: 0.4.0-beta**
+> **Version: 0.5.0-beta**

 Scans SQL Server instances (Azure VMs and Arc-enabled) for EOL/ESU lifecycle status, estimates the full current monthly cost of staying on SQL Server IaaS, and calculates monthly savings from migrating to Azure SQL Managed Instance.
-The query is implemented in [sql-esu.kql](sql-esu.kql).
+The query is implemented in [sql-eol.kql](sql-eol.kql).

 > **ESU is no longer free on Azure VMs.** All production editions (Standard, Enterprise, Web) are billed at full ESU rates on Azure VMs.